Kevalpatel012/Music-react-player/README.md

 # Music-React-Player

-This is a music player it uses downloaded copywrite free music from https://chillhop.com.
-It uses javascript and react to work.
+Music player built using react and java script, uses a collection of copy free written music from chillhop.com to play from.

 ![Alt Text](animation1.gif)